Here’s an interesting project for you to try: boil water in a paper bag.

 How to Boil Water in a Paper Bag

 - Place a ring stand over a Bunsen burner.
 That’s right, we’re going to boil the water in the paper bag over an open flame!
 Alternatively, make a box using printer paper and either paper clips or Scotch tape.
+The project also works using a paper cup.

 - Place a screen on the ring stand.
 This helps evenly distribute the heat from the flame.